CrazyStoneonRoad/TGRS-HRRSD-Dataset/README.md

 Vehicle           |65.1|46.1|50.7|84.0|86.9
 Mean AP           |65.8|66.5|68.0|81.5|82.1

 GACL-Net \cite{lu2020gated} is a method proposed to improve object localization performance.
 Title of this paper is "Gated and Axis-Concentrated Localization Network for Remote Sensing Object Detection".
+The suffix "r50" denotes using 50 layer Resnet.

 # V.    FAQ
 If any question is met, please contanct me with the e-mail: 1153463027@qq.com.